 - Select Next to accept the default settings on the Calculate based on quantity page.

 - Select Finish to accept the default settings on the Default rate and limit page.

 Any amounts tracked with the new tax-tracking type will be reported as required on Box 12 of Form W-2 code FF, beginning with tax year 2017.

 To make the necessary liability adjustments to your new QSEHRA payroll item, follow these steps.

-- From the Employees menu, choose Payroll Taxes and Liabilities > Adjust Payroll Liabilities.
+- From the Employees menu, select Payroll Taxes and Liabilities, then select Adjust Payroll Liabilities.

 - Enter an appropriate date and enter the same date as the Effective Date.

 - Select Adjustment is for Employee, click the drop-down arrow, and select the employee whose costs you need to adjust.